Surf Diva: History

 Surf Diva was founded by twin sisters, Isabelle "Izzy" Tihanyi and Caroline "Coco" Tihanyi.
 Both Izzy and Coco were interested in surfing from a young age due to their upbringing by their father who was a competitive water polo player.
+The two twin sisters also have a younger sister, Valerie, who grew up with them in La Jolla, but lives in France with her husband.
 Izzy began surfing when she was eight years old, and all three sisters were taught how to surf by their father.

 In 1996, Izzy and Coco Tihanyi opened Surf Diva, the first surf school that specifically catered to women.
 It was established in the coastal community of La Jolla where the sisters grew up surfing.
 The surf school was initially focused on providing surf lessons to women, but in 2002, the school expanded their offerings to include co-ed classes.

 Surf Diva expanded its surfing programs to grow the business by acquiring La Jolla Surf Camp in 2003, and the Australian Surf Academy for teens in 2005.
 In 2003, Surf Diva also began a surf camp in Nosara, Costa Rica, with a program called “Welcome to the Jungle.”

 In 2004, Surf Diva expanded, taking over the liquor store beneath their upstairs headquarters, to open a storefront, The Surf Diva Boutique.
 The shop carries general merchandise as well as Surf Diva branded clothing and accessories designed by Coco Tihanyi.
 Surf Diva branded surfboards are also sold in the store, designed by Izzy Tihanyi.
 Surftech surfboards manufactured and sold Surf Diva surfboards through a global license.
 Surf Diva fiberglass surfboards have been shaped since 1996 by shaper Craig Hollingsworth, a well-known surfboard shaper in the surf industry.

 In 2005, Izzy and Coco Tihanyi released their first published book, Surf Diva: A Girl's Guide to Getting Good Waves.
 Aside from a how-to guide for women's surfing, the book also featured ways to find welcoming beach spots, selecting the perfect surfboard, recovering from wipeouts and general attitude and style of a surfer.
 It also offered advice from professional surfers, testimonials from surf students and instructors, and safety tips.
 The book was published by Harcourt Press with national distribution and has sold over 30,000 copies.

 In 2011, Surf Diva added standup paddleboarding to their offerings, commonly known in the industry as SUP, to their school instruction.
 They collaborated with Focus SUP and created their own line of standup paddleboards beginning in 2012.